adaptical/django-styleguide/README.md

 * `project_name/common/tests/utils/test_files.py`

 We try to match the structure of our modules with the structure of their respective tests.

+### Factories

+TODO: Add reference to blog posts and the Styleguide Example

 ## Celery